A-Daily-Nerd/Flux/docs/GRAMMAR.md

 - Type checking infers and enforces primitive types; casts are lowered to runtime helpers in the Java codegen.
 - Code generation emits helper methods named `__flx_*` (e.g., `__flx_cast_int`) for runtime conversions.

-If you want, I can also generate a compact BNF or a printable cheatsheet PDF from this markdown.
-Which format would you prefer next?